 It's easy to get overzealous and want to improve things for the sake of improving them, but overengineering can negatively impact development teams.
 Superfluous tools don't get used and pile up as extra software to maintain, and even the most well-intentioned processes can become pointless busywork for developers.
 To avoid needlessly increasing the quantity of tools users need to keep track of, DevOps can focus on the reliability and sustainability of their solutions.
 Instead of worrying about the next new shiny workflow tool or best practice, DevOps teams should consider shifting their gaze to maximizing the utility of the tools that have already been built.

 Automating routine workflow steps can be a great way to add value to a tried and true set of tools.
 For example, by eliminating the need for manual provisioning or deployment, DevOps teams can reduce unnecessary menial tasks.
 Deploy pipelines and CI/CD pipelines are common places where automation can give developers more time for the things that matter to them.
 However, it's important to remember that automations need to be well-monitored and resilient, otherwise they might become a burden.
-A DevOps team can consider whether an off-the-shelf product can help automate a process without making more upkeep work for the team.
+A DevOps team can consider whether an off-the-shelf DevOps automation tool can help automate a process without making more upkeep work for the team.
 For example, Scaffolder automates the process of spinning up a new microservice that meets customizable standards, and doesn't require a DevOps team to build and maintain their own tool to do the same.

 3. Acknowledge the critical nature of the work